 Living sustainably brings many challenges nowadays.
 Aside from trying to find what to eat, how to sort out your garbage and what cosmetics to use, you also need to pay attention to the clothes you’re going to wear.
 You also need to look for the fabrics that feel comfortable and also look good.
-As some of you might know, bamboo is the safest plant which has been widely used in Asia for centuries.
+As some of you might know, bamboo is the fastest-growing plant which has been widely used in Asia for centuries.
 For those who don’t know, here is some key information about this miracle plant:

 Bamboo is actually a grass